Alb-Ard/dist-sys-dubito-online/docs/report.md

 ### Behaviour

-The distributed components always react to messages by updating their local state, optionally notifing other components of their new state.
+The distributed components always react to messages by updating their local state, optionally notifying other components of their new state.

 Specifically:
 - The lobby server contains and owns the active lobbies and users, while keeping track of which users are in which lobbies and who owns every lobby.
-Its state is replicated on the clients;
+Its state is then replicated on the clients;
 - The lobby clients contain a view of the active lobbies, users and, optionally, the current lobby in which they are in.
-It does *not* own this state, and is is always updated based on the server and every modification/operation is always sent to the server for approval.
+It does *not* own this state, and is always being updated based on server's state.
+Also, every modification/operation is always first sent to the server for approval before being applied.
 - The game clients contain the active game state (which includes the state of all players in a game).
 It is owned locally by each player and it is updated based on events received by the game owner and by other clients.

 ### Data and Consistency Issues